anistars/weather-report-html-js/README.md

 **Use of current location**
 ![alt text](docs/image-2.png)

-**🔍 Search with Recent Cities**

-(Scrollable dropdown for previously searched cities)

 **👨‍💻 Author**

-Made with ❤️ by Aniket Rahalkar
+Made with by Aniket Rahalkar